petsc/petsc/doc/manual/dmstag.rst

 While ``DMSTAG`` aims to hide the details of its internal data layout, for debugging, optimization, and customization purposes, it can be important to know how ``DMSTAG`` internally numbers unknowns.

-Internally, each cell is canonically associated with an element (top-level cell).
-For purposes of local, regular-blocked storage, an element is grouped with lower-dimensional cells left of, below ("down"), and behind ("back") it.
+Internally, each point is canonically associated with an element (top-level point (cell)).
+For purposes of local, regular-blocked storage, an element is grouped with lower-dimensional points left of, below ("down"), and behind ("back") it.
 This means that "canonical" values of ``DMStagStencilLocation`` are ``DMSTAG_ELEMENT``, plus all entries consisting only of "LEFT", "DOWN", and "BACK".
 In general, these are the most efficient values to use, unless convenience dictates otherwise, as they are the ones used internally.

 When creating the decomposition of the domain to local ranks, and extending these local domains to handle overlapping halo regions and boundary ghost unknowns, this same per-element association is used.
 This has the advantage of maintaining a regular blocking, but may not be optimal in some situations in terms of data movement.

-Numberings are, like ``DMDA``, based on a local "x-fastest, z-slowest" or "PETSc" ordering of elements (see :ref:`sec_ao`), with ordering of locations canonically associated with each element decided by considering unknowns on each cell to be located at the center of their cell, and using a nested ordering of the same style.
+Numberings are, like ``DMDA``, based on a local "x-fastest, z-slowest" or "PETSc" ordering of elements (see :ref:`sec_ao`), with ordering of locations canonically associated with each element decided by considering unknowns on each point to be located at the center of their point, and using a nested ordering of the same style.
 Thus, in 3-D, the ordering of the 8 canonical ``DMStagStencilLocation`` values associated with an element is

 .. code-block::